link to ringley website

 Knowing the legal angle

-The existing regulations permit landlords to disallow pets on their properties, leaving tenants with no protection for their pets.
+The existing regulations permit renting-homes-wales-act-how-will-it-impact-landlords'>landlords to disallow pets on their properties, leaving tenants with no protection for their pets.
 However, the revision of the Model Tenancy Agreement removed the blanket ban on pets from the standard template permitting reasonable restrictions on pets.
 The most plausible reason for banning pets is the possible damage that may be caused throughout the duration of the tenancy.
-However, at this point in time, landlords have no legal obligation to use the new tenancy agreement.
+However, at this point in time, renting-homes-wales-act-how-will-it-impact-landlords'>landlords have no legal obligation to use the new tenancy agreement.
 With the rise in demand for pet-friendly properties, tenants are expecting legislation with pet-friendly policies to be amended in the upcoming Renters Reform bill.
 The following measures of the bill are worth noting:

 • A registered vet should provide a responsible guardianship certificate to the tenant.